bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 executions in the same machine as the one in the published run (e.g. using the same supercomputer) should be quite straightforward, since the metadata may include references to the location of the inputs and outputs of the workflow.
 Therefore, the only requirement to reproduce a run would be to have access granted to the location where the inputs are.

-All in all, the main steps to prepare the application re-execution are:

-- Click the DOI link to the workflow you want to re-execute (e.g. https://doi.org/10.48546/workflowhub.workflow.635.1).
-  You will get the Overview page of the workflow in WorkflowHub.

-- Click on ``Download RO-Crate``.
-The crate of the corresponding workflow will be downloaded to your machine.

-- Copy or move the downloaded file to the environment where you want to execute the application.
-Unzip the file there.
-  You will see a set of files and folders that correspond to the workflow provenance as generated by COMPSs (see :ref:`Sections/05_Tools/04_Workflow_Provenance:Resulting crate` for details on the crate structure).

-- If the dataset has been included in the crate, copy the ``dataset/`` folder input files in the ``application_sources/`` folder.

-- Go to the ``application_sources/`` folder and run the application using the command specified in ``compss_submission_command_line.txt``.

-- Compare the newly generated output results with the outputs in the ``dataset/`` folder.

 This set of steps should cover the majority of the cases when re-executing a COMPSs application.
 However, we include a more detailed description of the different steps to provide guidance on how to deal with different situations that may